-NOTE: This announcement is outdated.
-Please refer to our blog for the latest news and announcements.
+NOTE: This tutorial is outdated.
+Please refer to the key documentation for current API specifications and usage examples.

 Not to be outdone by their Android Market counterparts, Corona-made apps in the Amazon Android Appstore also have been making quite a stir!
 The Secret of Grisly Manor by Fire Maple Games just peaked at #5 in the top paid apps list on Amazon, which doesn’t come as too much surprise to us since it’s been in Amazon’s top 10 paid apps for the past 12 weeks.
 If you have an Android device, be sure to check it out below: But that’s not all… !

 We just got word from our buddies at Yobonja that Blast Monkeys has now passed 3 million downloads across iOS and Android!
 This comes less than four weeks after it passed 2 million downloads (which was exactly three weeks after they passed 1 million), and a couple weeks after they hit the #1 spot in the Android Market — where they haven’t budged from in two weeks!
 This brings the total number of Corona SDK apps downloaded this year to *drumroll* 18 million downloads!
 Details from Yobonja via the screenshot below… …Think we can hit 20 million downloads before the end of summer?

 NOTE: This tutorial is outdated and has been replaced by a newer Using Custom Fonts tutorial.

 In case all you Android developers missed it, as of Daily Build #565, various Facebook API issues have been addressed (casenums: 6196 and 6391).
 We know many of you have been on your toes waiting for this one, so this should be great news to a lot of folks — Enjoy!
 Remember, only subscribers can take advantage of the latest and greatest being pushed through the Corona SDK Daily Builds… Of course, Daily Builds are available only to subscribers.